What to Know Before Buying an RV – Checklist

 • Also, take a look at the natural light: large skylights bring plenty of sunshine and ensure a cushy indoor climate.

 If that is the case, there’s an easy way around this.
 You can buy those magnetic trailer lights and wiring kits.
-They basically brake lights tail lights running lights that you can wire straight to your wiring harness and they hook onto your trailer with magnets.
+They basically brake lights, tail lights, and running lights that you can wire straight to your wiring harness, and they hook onto your trailer with magnets.
 It’s a $20 backup to get you home safely.

 Verify that the on/off system for heating works properly.
 Turn on and off at least five times.
 Study the distribution of the plugs.